moe-tron/moetron-twit/README.md

 Ex: @MoetronBot moerand

 **mess / messy**
-Generates an image from a random seed w/ truncation turned off.
+Generates an image from a random seed w/ truncation turned off so you may get wild results.

 Ex: @MoetronBot moemess